-(a) of the U.S. Internal Revenue Code of 1986, as amended (the "U.S. Code") and exempt under Section 501-(a) of the U.S. Code.
+2011 PR Code.
+The Trust associated with the Plan is intended to be exempt from Puerto Rico income taxation pursuant to the provisions of Section 1165(a) of the 1994 PR Code and Section 1081.01(a) of the 2011 PR Code, and pursuant to Section 1022(i)(1) of ERISA, for United States income tax purposes, the Plan's Master Trust is to be considered as an organization as described in Section 401 (a) of the U.S. Internal Revenue Code of 1986, as amended (the "U.S. Code") and exempt under Section 501(a) of the U.S. Code.
 Accordingly, no provision for income taxes has been made.

 U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the 1994 PR Code and the 2011 PR Code.
-As of December 31, 2015 and 2014, the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is no longer subject to tax examinations for years prior to 2012.
+As of December 31, 2016 and 2015, the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2013.